lukso-network/tools-up-provider/README.md

 # up-provider

-The up-provider allows dApps to function as mini-apps and allows parent applications to one-click-connect to your mini-app using the up-provider.
+The up-provider allows dApps to function as mini-apps in the context of a parent website, that supports the up-provider.
+This allows users of the parent applications to one-click-connect to your mini-app.

-Mini-apps are dApps loaded in iframes in the context of other applications.

-This package also contains the server connector for parent applications (See on the end)
+This package also contains the [server connector for parent applications](#provider-server-for-parent-pages).

 ## Installation